 code

-R: Hello from policy.cf
+R: Library: Hello from main_entry_point.cf.

 This policy can be found in /var/cfengine/share/doc/examples/main_entry_point.cf and downloaded directly from github.